rogerpence/command-runner/README.md

 ## How command-runner works

 command-runner commands are defined in YAML files.
-For example, the `up-remote` command (which launches a Docker project configured for remote debug) is defined in YAML like this:
+For example, the `tinker` command (which launches Laravel's Tinker utilty) is defined command-runner's YAML like this:

-    up-remote:
-        cmd: docker-compose -f docker-compose.yml -f docker-compose-remote-debug.yml up -d
+    tinker:
+        cmd: docker-compose exec -w /var/www/html app php artisan tinker
-        msg: Starting with remote debug
+        msg: Starting Tinker

 Each command definition has a `cmd` key that defines the command and a `msg` key that shows a short message when the command runs.

-Enter the `cmd` as you would enter it on the command line.
-Use the macro `{{args}}` to collect command line arguments and present them in the command at runtime.
-For example, given this command definition:

-    myls:
-        cmd: ls {{args}}
-        msg: Silly exmaple to show args.

-this command line:
+Using this command line:

-    cr myls -l -t -r
+    cr tinker

-results in this command line:
+resolves to this command line:

-    ls -l -t -r
+    docker-compose exec -w /var/www/html app php artisan tinker

+> See the 'Additional command line arguments' section below for more info on how to use {{args}} and its cousin {{x}} to define flexible command lines.

 command-runner also lets you create alias commands.
 For example, create an alias for the `up-remote` command with a single `alias` key as shown below:

     upr:
         alias: up-remote

 > Do not start command names with __ (double underscore).
 That pattern is reserved for special-case commands that may later be implemented.